|Blackburn Rovers 0 v 2 Leeds United

-This season’s trip to Blackburn Rovers is on Saturday with kick-off at 12 noon, and it looks like we’ll be taking the biggest away following in the Championship this season.
+This season’s trip to Blackburn Rovers is on Saturday with kick-off at 12.30, and it looks like we’ll be taking the biggest away following in the Championship this season.
+It’s not on Sky, but the Police insisted that this game would have to kick off early if we got the full allocation.

 By car it should be pretty easy to find Ewood Park as you need to head for junction 4 of the M65 and then take the A666 (no idea if the number of the road comes from any local satanic rituals) towards Blackburn for about a mile and the ground will appear on your right behind a couple of side-streets.